 High particle-radiation levels are encountered as the Observatory approaches perigee.
 Data acquisition ceases whenever certain particle-radiation thresholds are exceeded.
 A working number for the altitude at which this takes place is about 60,000 km.
-Cessation of observations and protection of the instruments in regions of high radiation results in approximately 20% of the 63.5 hour Chandra orbit being unusable.
+Cessation

 Figure 3.1: Image created with ObsVis shows the ACIS field of view overlaid on the optical image field of the galaxy NGC 891.
 North is up and East is to the left.
 Roll is measured positive, West of North.
 The roll angle shown is 10°.
 Five chips are turned on (solid outlines, with dashed node boundaries shown) and five off (dashed chip outlines).
 Top Panel: Target is centered at the nominal ACIS-S aimpoint.
 Offset (Y,Z) coordinate system is also shown, refer to Figure 6.1 Middle Panel: The target has been offset 90 arcsec in the negative Y direction: (Y,Z) offset of (-1.5, 0) in arcmin.
 In the Bottom Panel the offset is (-1.5, -3) in arcmin